Today you’re going to learn exactly how many sets and reps you should do every time you workout.

 In general, you should perform anywhere from 4-12 repetitions per set for the vast majority of your workouts.

-The precise number will depend on what your specific goal is, which can include muscle growth, strength, or endurance.
+The precise rep scheme will depend on what your specific goal is, which can include muscle growth, strength, or endurance.

-Can you do less than 4 or more than 12?
-Sure, but this wont be the most efficient use of your time.
+Can you do fewer than 4 reps or more than 12?
+Sure, but this won’t be the most efficient use of your time.

 What Exactly Are Reps?